udexon/SMMP/GraphOrientedProgramming.md

 Enter Graph:Code.
 We adopt the convention of naming our work using the same convention as the Graph:Node format, as it is unique and fits nicely in human readable documents and speeches.

-Previously known as 5GL as a pun for its source of inspiration the Forth programming language, the alias Graph:Code conveys the GOP aspects of 5GL.
+Previously known as 5GL (Fifth Generation Graph Language) as a pun for its source of inspiration, the Forth programming language, the alias Graph:Code conveys the GOP aspects of 5GL.

 For example,